rabstolaf/bwsys/03_scripting.md

 ### Introduction <a name="intro"></a>
-* In this section, we will cover some of more advanced options available in bash scripting.
+* In this section, we will cover some of the more advanced options available in bash scripting.
 You can pick and choose which of these lessons you complete.

 ### Functions <a name="functions"></a>

-* function delcarations come in two different forms
+* function declarations come in two different forms
 ```sh
 func1 () {
     commands